 If your family home is far from Denton and it is a hardship for you to travel home every Closed Weekend, you may benefit from having a local Host Family.
 Host Families volunteer to host one or more TAMS students in their homes.
 You are expected to abide by all the usual academy policies as well as any rules or expectations outlined by the Host Family.
 Abusing the generosity of a Host Family in any way, as determined by the Assistant Dean for Student Life, will be considered Conduct Unbecoming of a TAMS Student.

-To request a Host Family or volunteer to be a Host Family: Fill out a Host Family questionnaire.
-(See Student Life website & check on availability in the Student Life Office.)
+To request a Host Family or volunteer to be a Host Family: Fill out a Host Family application on the Student Life website and comm